4a-Part 2 of Practice problem-7-35 Discontinuity Functions

 Plot the Moment diagram.

-Please find the plot of the moment created by using a graph with an Excel graph in the next slide.
+The following slide contains the plot of the moment created by using a graph with an Excel graph.

 Please refer to the next slide image for more details about the expression for Moment.
 Column C gives the M value for each x distance.